349th Air Refueling Squadron

 The 349th Air Refueling Squadron is a unit of the US Air Force, part of the 22nd Air Refueling Wing at McConnell Air Force Base, Kansas.
 It operates the Boeing KC-135 Stratotanker aircraft conducting aerial refueling missions.

 The squadron, was activated as the 349th Bombardment Squadron during World War II as a heavy bomber unit.
 It served in combat in the European Theater of Operations, where it earned a Distinguished Unit Citation and the French Croix de Guerre with Palm for its actions.
 After V-E Day the squadron returned to the United States and was inactivated at the port of embarkation.

 The squadron was briefly active in the reserve from 1947 to 1949, but does not appear to have been fully equipped or manned.

-It served between 1956 and 1992 with Strategic Air Command as a bombardment, strategic reconnaissance and air refueling unit.
+It was activated in 1956 with Strategic Air Command as a medium bomber unit and stood alert at Pease Air Force Base until late 1965 with Boeing B-47 Stratojets.
+In 1966 it moved to Davis-Monthan Air Force Base, where, as the 349th Strategic Reconnaissance Squadron, it flew worldwide reconnaissance missions.
+In 1976, it became an air refueling squadron.
+Through 1990, it flew specially modified Boeing KC-135 Stratotankers to refuel Lockheed SR-71 Blackbirds.
+The squadron converted to Boeing KC-46 Pegasus in 2022.